Telematics GlossaryUnderstand the terms

 The SIM (Subscriber Identity Module)-card is a chip card that is inserted into a cell phone and is the basis upon which the phone can be identified.
 Cell phone providers provide cell phone connection and data connection on the basis of the SIM card.

-also skeleton container, iron-barred box, pallet cage is a loading equipment with a fixed carrying capacity (standardized on European dimensions), consisting of a steel frame grid construction often combined with a wooden floor.
+also skeleton container or wire mesh crate, iron-barred box, pallet cage is a loading equipment with a fixed carrying capacity (standardized on European dimensions), consisting of a steel frame grid construction often combined with a wooden floor.
 Newer pallet cages are collapsible for space-saving transport when empty.

 denotes the repair cost contract with Honeywell for a Honeywell product.
 The SMS can be completed when purchasing a unit and usually includes three years of free repair claims for the device.